archway-network/archway-docs/docs/rewards/reward-types.md

 ---

 # Rewards Overview
-Rewards are a unqiue part of the Archway Network.
-The rewards systems is designed to rewards developers on building dapps and making contributing to the network.
+Rewards are a unique part of the Archway Network.
+The rewards system is designed to reward developers for building dapps and making contributions to the network.

-Within the rewards system, there are two type of rewards: **Gas Fee Rebates** and **Inflationary Rewards**.
-In this guide we will explore each of these reward types in more detail and how developers can access them
+Within the rewards system, there are two types of rewards: **Gas Fee Rebates** and **Inflationary Rewards**.
+In this guide, we will explore each of these reward types in more detail and how developers can access them

 ## Reward Types

 ### Transaction Fee Rebate Rewards
 Each computation or operation on a blockchain comes with a cost that is referred to as "gas".
-When a user wants to transact with a smart contract, the use needs to pay this gas fee as a transaction fee.
+When a user wants to transact with a smart contract, the user needs to pay this gas fee as a transaction fee.

 In most blockchain networks, these fee goes to the validator who is responsible for adding the transaction to the blockchain.
 On Archway, this fee is split between the validator and the dapp developer as a reward.

-To more how understand more about gas fee rebate rewards are calculated and split, go to the Calculating Rewards section.
+To understand more about gas fee rebate rewards are calculated and split, go to the [Calculating Fee Rebate Rewards](#calculating-gas) section.

 ### Inflationary Rewards
-Following the Cosmos mint module, new coins are added to the Archway network to reward stakers and other particaptors.
+Following the Cosmos mint module, new coins are added to the Archway network to reward stakers and other participators.
 Like the gas fee rebates, these rewards are also split between developers and validators.

-The amount of tokens that are able to be rewarded will change over time as it is connected to the ratio of tokens that are being staked on the network.
+The number of tokens that can be rewarded will change over time as it is connected to the ratio of tokens that are being staked on the network.
 As this amount changes, so does the split of this reward between validators and developers.
-For more information on this calculation, go to the Calculating Rewards section.
+For more information on this calculation, go to the [Calculating Inflationary Rewards](#calculating-inflationary-rewards) section.

 ## Calculating Rewards